-When Kim Kardashian famously plastered a completely naked bathroom selfie all over social media last year, it prompted Pink to respond on International Women’s Day with a “shout-out” to women to use their brains, their strength and their talent and to “keep on resisting the urge to cave”.
+When Kim Kardashian famously plastered a completely naked bathroom selfie all over social media last year, it prompted Pink to respond on International Women’s Day with a “shout-out” to women to use their brains, their strength, and their talent and to “keep on resisting the urge to cave”.

 “I don’t wish anybody ill and I respect everybody’s hustle,” she states.
 “I’ve never pretended to be perfect and I’ve never said I haven’t taken my clothes off in photographs myself.

-“But naked selfies in a bathroom don’t boost your self-esteem and I just think there needs to be some voices who are dissenting because right now that’s the majority.
+“But naked selfies in a bathroom don’t boost your self-esteem and I just think there need to be some voices who are dissenting because right now that’s the majority.
 The majority want to take their clothes off, take pictures in the bathroom and post it on Instagram or Snapchat or whatever.

 “It’s not empowering.
 You’re not being good at anything.
 Nobody respects that.
 They might envy it, they might be jealous of it, they might wanna f**k you.
 But they don’t respect you.